Privacy-Preserving Semantic Segmentation from Ultra-Low-Resolution RGB Inputs: Experimental Results

-Building on our findings in Sec.~\ref{ULR_results_sun}, a natural question arises: Does super-resolution really help for ultra-low-resolution semantic segmentation?
-To better understand why our proposed method helps ULR semantic segmentation effectively, we calculated the metrics for the intermediate super‐resolved RGB images and their corresponding segmentation outputs in Table~\ref{tab:qualitative metrics results}, and visualized the results in Fig.~\ref{fig:visual}.
-Our proposed pipeline outputs only semantic segmentation maps, without generating or storing intermediate super-resolved images.
-The intermediate super-resolved results shown here in Fig.~\ref{fig:visual} are solely for visualization purposes to facilitate analysis of the relationship between super-resolution and ULR-based semantic segmentation, and thus do not raise privacy concerns.
-Specifically, to assess the RGB reconstruction fidelity, we employ four widely used image-quality metrics: Peak Signal‐to‐Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM), Learned Perceptual Image Patch Similarity (LPIPS) and Fréchet Inception Distance (FID)~\citep{kong2023rs}.
-For the evaluation of segmentation accuracy, we report two region‐based indices, Adjusted Rand Index (ARI), Segmentation Covering (Covering), and one boundary‐based metric, Boundary F‐measure (BF)~\citep{arbelaez2010pami}, and one overall semantic segmentation metric mIoU.
+\textbf{Evaluation Metrics:} To assess the RGB reconstruction fidelity, following~\citep{kong2023rs}, we employ four widely used image-quality metrics: Peak Signal‐to‐Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM), Learned Perceptual Image Patch Similarity (LPIPS) and Fréchet Inception Distance (FID).
+For the evaluation of segmentation performance, we report two region‐based indices, Adjusted Rand Index (ARI), Segmentation Covering (Covering), and one boundary‐based metric, Boundary F‐measure (BF)~\citep{arbelaez2010tpami}.
+For semantic accuracy, we report two overall semantic segmentation metrics (mIoU and mAcc).

-As shown in Table~\ref{tab:qualitative metrics results}, we observed three interesting findings: \begin{itemize} \item Under ULR conditions, standard super‐resolution models do not directly improve downstream semantic segmentation. \item Under ULR conditions, higher PSNR and SSIM do not necessarily lead to better segmentation performance.
-Both PP-1 and MMT-1 upscale $16 \times 16$ inputs to the full‐resolution size ($384 \times 384$) via bicubic interpolation, achieving the highest PSNR and SSIM among all methods.
-However, their segmentation results remain unsatisfactory.
-In contrast, FJL-1 generates RGB images with lower PSNR and SSIM, yet its semantic segmentation results are quite close to MMT-1. \item Under ULR conditions, lower LPIPS and FID do not guarantee better segmentation performance.
-Although \mbox{MMT-2} produces outputs that are perceptually~(LPIPS) and distributionally~(FID) closer to the ground truth, its segmentation accuracy lags behind to that of MMT-1. \end{itemize}

-Our proposed method generates intermediate super-resolved RGB images with lower image quality and color discrepancies compared to the ground truth.
-However, by compromising RGB reconstruction fidelity, our approach prioritizes generating images that are optimally tailored for semantic segmentation.
-As a result, our method attains the best performance in region-based segmentation. and delivers the highest overall semantic segmentation performance.
-As illustrated in Fig~\ref{fig:visual}, despite the visual differences between our generated RGB images and the ground truth, our approach enhances inter-object region distinctions, thus effectively facilitating semantic segmentation.
-Nevertheless, our approach yields a lower BF score, this might be due to color bleeding at object boundaries, which broadens the edge regions.
-We leave this as an open question and our future work.

-We validate that a standard super-resolution module alone does not directly help segmentation performance.
-While our proposed approach, incorporating segmentation cues into the discriminator and leveraging priors from a large pretrained feature extractor, effectively enhances accuracy.